Your health and safety should always be your first concern – never do anything you are not comfortable with.

 - There is a high risk of causing the orphaning of wild babies.
 Young of the relocated animal are often left behind, and by the time the babies are found, there is no way to re-unite them with their mother.
 Relocation can also encourage the spread of diseases such as rabies.
 As a result, it is now illegal to relocate wild animals.

-Wild At Heart Refuge Centre does not encourage feeding wild animals for several reasons:
+Wild at Heart does not encourage feeding wild animals for several reasons:

 - Feeding wild animals discourages them from foraging for their natural food sources.
 This can lead to health problems, as fed wildlife may not get all of the necessary nutritional requirements from what is for them an unnatural, and very likely unbalanced, diet.
 For example, many people enjoy feeding bread to Canada geese.
 Unfortunately, bread is not a nutritious or natural food source for geese, and the result is that they produce much more feces than they would with a more nutritional diet.
 This is because there is less nutrients to absorb into the goose’s system, so more is passed as waste.
 It is therefore best to allow the animals to find and eat their natural food items.